numpy/numpy/doc/source/user/basics.performant_code.rst

 * Minimize the amount of shared data between threads by designing your program to use thread-local storage or by passing data explicitly to threads.
 * Prefer immutable NumPy arrays or read-only access patterns when possible, since they reduce the need for explicit synchronization.
 * Use thread-safe data structures or synchronization primitives like locks, semaphores, or condition variables to manage access to shared data.
+Note that improper use of these synchronization mechanisms can cause deadlocks, so they should be used with care.

 .. _basics.performant_code.multi_core_with_standard_libraries: